joannaotmianowska/note-taking-app-quiz/README.md

 <div align="center">

-# 🔍 Find Your Perfect Note-Taking App
+# 🔍 Find Your Note-Taking App

-A delightful quiz that helps you discover your ideal note-taking app!
+A delightful quiz that helps you discover your note-taking app!
 Answer a few questions about your preferences, and we'll match you with the perfect tool for your digital note-taking journey.

 </div>